4nd2in/edu/pages/Kernel.md

 # What is a kernel
-	- The term kernel is often referred to as the central softw
+	- The kernel is the central software that manages and allocates computer resources (i.e., the CPU, RAM, and devices).